otoolep/questdb.io/docs/console.md

 ![alt-text](assets/dragdrop.gif)

 ### Import from clipboard

-> You can also `COPY & PASTE` from your clipboard into this area.
-Select the data you would like to import
+You can also `COPY & PASTE` from your clipboard into this area.
+Select the data you would like to import (range from Excel, csv text etc) and it will import automatically upon pasting into this area.

->(range from Excel, csv text etc) and it will import automatically upon pasting into this area.
+You can copy data from clipboard from csv, excel and text files

 ![alt-text](assets/copypaste.gif)